![]() |

 String concatenation is appending one string to the end of another string.
 The SQL language allows us to concatenate strings, but the syntax varies according to which database system we are using.
 Concatenation can be used to join strings from different sources including column values, literal strings, output from user defined functions, scalar sub queries, etc. Let's jump into how to concatenate strings.

-Now SQL Server 2012 brings us CONCAT() a new function for concatenation.
+Now SQL Server 2012 and later brings us CONCAT() which is a new function for concatenation.
 It returns a string that is the result of concatenating two or more string values.
 The new function implicitly converts all arguments to string types and then concatenates the inputs.
 It requires a minimum of two input values or the concatenation fails.

 One of the principles of relational database design is that the fields of the data tables should reflect a single characteristic of the table's subject, which means that they should not contain concatenated strings.
 For example, to display the physical address of a certain employee, the data might include building subunit number, building name, street name, city name, province name, postal code, and country name, e.g., "Unit 2307 ABC Tower Salcedo St. Makati City, 1402, Philippines", which combines 7 fields.